Project Enrich

 02

 Well accepted and well-adjusted but inadequate support.
-Single parent, multiple children with IDD, Illness of parents, non-involvement of father, financial PROBLEMS.
+Single parent, multiple children with IDD, Illness of parents, non-involvement of father, financial problems.

 The families have understood the condition of their children and accepted them.
 But the families are left alone to look after the special needs child intentionally or unintentionally.
 Families where the ‘mother’ has been burdened with the caregiving of the child with special needs while the spouse takes care of the needs of the house; mothers left by the spouses to fend the world alone with a child that needs extra care, attention and love; fathers leaving as being unable to accept that their child will not be leading a regular life; Parents experiencing discrimination in society for having a child with special needs in one way or another making the families exclude themselves from social interactions.
 The parents developing health issues and the need to address and empower the families.